 1. Hire Your Glacier National Park Elopement Photographer

 The very first thing you should do is hire your Glacier National Park Elopement Photographer (Ahem, me me me!!).
 Bringing on an experienced elopement photographer early in the process will help make your life so much easier!
-I personally work very closely with my couples to help them plan out their elopement from beginning to end.
+I personally work very closely with my couples to help them coordinate their elopement from beginning to end.

-So, as you can see having someone who’s experienced in planning and documenting elopements will help keep you stress-free and make it an easy and fun process!!
+So, as you can see having someone who’s experienced in the area and documenting elopements will help keep you stress-free and make it an easy and fun process!!